pbreen40/Basic_Onshape_CAD/README.md

 ## Caster Tire
 ### This really cemented my tranistion from Solidworks to Onshape, honestly I think this was easier in Onshape than Solidworks.
 Everything was super simple and made sense, I really understood what I was doing compared to Solidworks.
 I also learned how to change the color and I'm pretty sure it was a lot simpler than in Solidworks because I really only had to click like twice.

+## Caster Wheel
+### This part was pretty cool.
+I remember when I first made this for Engineering 1 I had some troubles with the sketch and getting everything right.
+I also had some problems this time, but that was on me.
+I forgot one key dimension when I was watching the video the first time but I realized it a couple minutes later.
+I like that we don't have to make everything close geometry, same thing with the face wide fillets.
+Even though that is a feature in Solidworks, it's cool that it's also on Onshape.